Shintaro-Sugawara/PathList/README.md

 ![License: Pro version Proprietary](https://img.shields.io/badge/License-Proprietary-red.svg)
 ![Platform: Windows](https://img.shields.io/badge/Platform-Windows-blue.svg)
 ![Language: Python 3.10+](https://img.shields.io/badge/Language-Python_3.10+-yellow.svg)

+---

+# ⚠️ Notice (Please Read)

+The following updates will be included in a new release coming soon.

+We apologize for the inconvenience, but if you have already downloaded the application, please wait for a little while.

+- Since manually created shortcuts may not work correctly, a **shortcut creation utility will be included**.
+- The application may **not work properly on Arm-based CPUs (such as Snapdragon) when running under x86 emulation**.
+We will add support for this scenario.

+---

 This project has two editions:
 - **Free version**: MIT licensed, source code available
 - **Pro version**: Proprietary, closed source